Davis Cattlelog

 MID-FIDELITY

-I drafted mid-fidelity wireframes with the goal of displaying all features necessary for course searching while aiming to keep cognitive overload to a minimum.
-I decided to implement a fixed filter bar on the search page, allowing users to simultaneously view the immediate refining of courses as they fill out the categories under the filter bar.
+I drafted mid-fidelity wireframes of each page with the goal of keeping cognitive overload to a minimum while displaying all features necessary for course searching.
+With this in mind, I decided to implement a fixed filter bar to make the main search page more scannable.
+This allowed users to see the immediate refining of courses while selecting specific course requirements.

 HI-FIDELITY